 This method uses medication to kickstart your cervix to dilate.
 Basically the doctor checks your cervix and then puts either cervidil (which can be pulled out with an attached string if necessary) or a prostaglandin gel close to your cervix.
 This type of induction can cause immediate contractions, or you might feel nothing at all.
 It really all depends on your body.
 It might even put you in labour on the spot!

 Artificial Rupture of Membranes

-If you cervix is already a little bit open, the doctors can sometimes start your labour by breaking your water.
-They use a long crochet like needle to nick the bag of waters that surrounds your baby.
-This is done during a cervical exam, but is not painful for you or your baby.
+If your cervix is already a little bit open, the doctors can sometimes start your labour by breaking your water.
+They use a long crochet-like needle to nick the bag of waters that surrounds your baby.
+This is done during a cervical exam but is not painful for you or your baby.
 No, the water won’t run out and yes your baby can survive in there with less water.
 Actually the placenta will continue to make amniotic fluid until your baby is born.

 More from Babytalk: How to Naturally Induce Labour Yourself.
 Four Incredible Tricks

 There are so many different medical ways to get your body into labour.
 It all depends on your provider and your cervix.
 Sometimes you will know ahead of time what kind of induction you are getting, but other times your cervix will have to be checked first.

 Women are typically called in for induction depending on the medical need of induction and the activity on the unit.
 You might have to be flexible, sometimes the timing doesn’t work out as planned.
 Have everything you need for the hospital ready to go so that you can come in whenever the hospital calls.

 Don’t forget to think about babysitting if you have other children that need watching.